The Shame of the Cities: Political significance

 Steffens' account of Folk helped him rise to political prominence in Missouri.
 The two St. Louis articles, along with another follow-up piece Steffens wrote in April 1904, helped rally support for Folk and helped him be elected governor of Missouri later that year.

 In the introduction to The Shame of the Cities, Steffens himself draws attention to reform in St. Louis.
 "The Shamelessness of St. Louis", he claims, finally drove the city's people to action against the reigning machine, as they worked to prove wrong his claim that the public was apathetic: "From that moment the city has been determined and active, and boodle seems to be doomed".

-Steffens' and the other muckrakers' work also helped change the national political climate.
+Steffens' work along with the other muckrakers also helped change the national political climate.
 Palermo credits the muckrakers and their calls for reform for helping progressive reformers rise to political power in the states, and, to a lesser extent, in Congress, by 1906.
 Newly elected governors and members of Congress, he notes, followed the muckrakers' example, and "thundered forth their condemnation of the 'interests,’ 'the system,’ and 'privilege.'
 Within four years, the progressive movement would be the most potent force in American politics."